linroger/Finance-Notes-and-Marginalia/International Finance/Bridgewater/Bridgewater Articles/War Economies An Overview.md

 	- The German government had to honor all prewar debts to Allied creditors,  including private debts.
 - **Reparations Commission**
   - A commission was to be established in 1921 to determine the final reparations bill.
-  - Germany was to pay an interim amount equivalent to 20 billion marks in gold,  [[Futures Not Subject to Cash-And-Carry|commodities]],  ships,  securities,  and other real assets.
+  - Germany was to pay an interim amount equivalent to 20 billion marks in gold,  [commodities](../../../Financial%20Markets/Financial%20Engineering%20and%20Arbitrage%20in%20the%20Financial%20Markets/PART%20I%20RELATIVE%20VALUE%20BUILDING%20BLOCKS/Chapter%203%20-%20Futures%20Markets/Futures%20Not%20Subject%20to%20Cash-And-Carry.md),  ships,  securities,  and other real assets.
 - **Acceptance of Terms**
   - Germany had no choice but to accept these terms or face total occupation.
   - The treaty was signed on June 28,  1919.